wiheto/netplotbrain/README.md

 `pip install netplotbrain`

 Add the `-U` flag to upgrade from an earlier version.

+Works best in python 3.9 and up.

 ## How it works